Write about a loss: something (or someone) that was part of your life, and isn’t any more. —Writing 101, Day 4

 “No, I never did—I have Asthma.”

-“Well don’t start, it’s a nasty habit and it is hard to quit once you pick it up,” Earl said.
+“Well don’t start, it’s a nasty habit and it is hard to quit once you pick it up.”

 “Not anymore, and I don’t know which was more difficult, smoking or quitting.”

 “Go ahead, and keep an eye on him today.
-Remember what I said, He’s a good man, he’s having a tough day.”
+Remember what I said, He’s a good man and he’s having a tough day.”

 “Will do, Boss.
-Thanks,” I said as I took the cup of water to Tom.
+Thanks.”
+I took the cup of water to Tom.

 “Aaahhh, that hit the spot.
-Thanks for getting that for me,” Tom said.
+Thanks for getting that for me, buddy-boy.”